groonga/groonga/doc/source/reference/commands/table_tokenize.rst

 ``table``
 """""""""

-It specifies the lexicon table. ``table_tokenize`` command uses the tokenizer, the normalizer, the token filters that is set the lexicon table.
+Specifies the lexicon table. ``table_tokenize`` command uses the tokenizer, the normalizer, the token filters that is set the lexicon table.

 ``string``
 """"""""""

-It specifies any string which you want to tokenize.
+Specifies any string which you want to tokenize.

 See :ref:`tokenize-string` option in :doc:`/reference/commands/tokenize` about details.